jericson/jericson.github.io/_posts/2023-12-15-platform_building_bgg.md

    and stats I hadn't seen before.
 Most people don't care, but the people who do care [get a lot out of the data](https://fivethirtyeight.com/features/designing-the-best-board-game-on-the-planet/).
-5. Many games include player count, play time and age recommendations on the side of the box.
+5. Typically games include player count, play time and age recommendations on the side of their box.
 BGG also lets the community suggest the best player counts and age limits, which work better than the publisher's numbers thanks to the wisdom of the crowd.
 Additionally, the community can give games [a complexity